Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Empirical Illustration

 We can see from Table \ref{tab_res} that the estimation results are similar for the two tuning parameters.
-So the following discussion on the empirical results will be mainly based on the estimates obtained with $c=2/3$.
-The estimated results show that household income ($I_{it}$) has a positive but not significant effect on PHC purchases.
-However, the existing literature (e.g., \cite{cheng2014measuring}) has shown a significant positive correlation between the two.
-Considering that the confidence interval is obviously biased to the right of the origin, we doubt that the statistical insignificance here is due to the large standard error caused by the relatively small effective sample.
-There may be a similar situation for the coefficient on $\text{GCC}_{it}$.
-The negative (but marginally insignificant) coefficient indicates that living in GCC may reduce people's willingness to buy PHC.
-A possible explanation is that GCC has relatively sufficient and quality public medical resources, which have a strong substitution effect on private hospital services.
-In fact, historical data show that PHC enrollment experienced a steady decline during the 1990s since the introduction of Medicare in 1984.
-The significant positive coefficient on $y_{it}$ demonstrates the strong state persistence of PHC, which explains why we can only observe a small percentage of switchers in the data.
+Therefore, the following discussion on the empirical results will be mainly based on the estimates obtained with $c=1.0$.
+The insignificant coefficient indicates that living in GCC may not affect people's willingness to buy PHC.
+The significant positive coefficient on $y_{it-1}$ demonstrates the strong state persistence of PHC, which explains why we can only observe a small percentage of switchers in the data.
 Surprisingly, people's decision to buy PHC is hardly influenced by age.
 For the two policy variables, the large positive coefficient on $\text{Above30} _{it}$ confirms that the LHC policy is a strong incentive for people to buy PHC, while the change in MLS income threshold does not exhibit a strong impact represented by the coefficient on $D_{2014,t}$.
 An intuitive explanation for the latter is that although MLS promoted PHC purchases when it was introduced in 1997--1998, the subsequent adjustments of its income threshold only affected a small group of people whose incomes were near the threshold.